JonnyKelso/ray_tracer/README.md

 # ray_tracer
 A simple ray tracer in C++ from first principles.
+A work in progress.

 Positions and colours can be represented by vec3 class.
 Outputs ppm image data to console, pipe it to \*.ppm file to view it.